Dividend Capture Strategy: How It Works

 How Dividends Work

 As mentioned in the introduction, dividends are essentially payments that firms make to their shareholders.
-Most people choose for these dividends to be paid in cash, but there’s also the option to receive shares of stock.
+Most people choose for these dividends to be paid in cash, but there’s also the option to receive shares of a stock.
 So any time the company makes money, you’re essentially entitled to a portion of it, meaning it’s in your interest to see the company succeed.

 But while these payments can be withdrawn at any time, they are typically made every quarter.
 This is known as a dividend date.
 This means that if you invest in a company that is close to its dividend dates, you’ll receive your share of their earnings much sooner than expected.
 This is what forms the basis of a dividend capture strategy.